 3. Run a pilot first, engage in long-term partnership later

 When you work with an IT outsourcing provider for the first time, going full-speed at once is not the best course of actions.
-Do a pilot first, like an audit of the existing IT infrastructure.
+Do a pilot first, like an.
 See if the team meets your criteria for quality and speed.
 Polish the communication and collaboration processes — and then go for a full-scale commitment.

 Usually, IT outsourcing services providers have specialists on a bench, who are not engaged in projects right now.
 They are usually training to grow to the next level or mentor the junior team members.
 However, these talents can be quite easily hired by offering a long-term contract with a specified term and quarterly or semi-annual pre-payments.
 Such a tactic helps secure the top talents in that dedicated team and ensure they work on your project until its successful completion.

 The companies that proclaim experience with multiple niches and programming languages are usually not experts in any of these fields.
 Quite the opposite, the company that concentrates on a single (or a couple of) verticals (like delivering) and specializes in a handful of languages (like Python & React) can develop significant expertise with them.